What is Social Entrepreneurs Ireland?

 I have submitted my Impact Programme application.
 When will I know whether I have been successful?

-We will let you know whether you have been selected to take part in the first round of Impact Programme interviews by the last week of June.
+We will let you know whether you have been selected to take part in the Assessment Workshops at the beginning of June 2024.

 If my application is successful, when will the Impact Programme begin?